 Runners can use their usual choices of size when buying the Reebok Speed Breeze 2, though it may be worth noting that there have been reports of a restrictive forefoot design.
 Testing this Reebok running shoe prior to purchase or observing feedback that tackles the sizing aspect can better the chances of expecting an agreeable in-shoe experience.

 The outsole unit of the Reebok Speed Breeze 2 is mostly made of ground-contact ethylene vinyl acetate (EVA).
-This exposed foam offers surface traction through a tread-pattern that consists of box-shaped nodes and lines.
-It is touted to be able to resist wear-and-tear.
+This exposed foam offers surface traction through a tread pattern that consists of box-shaped nodes and lines.
+It is proven to be able to resist wear and tear.

 A rubber layer covers the high-wear area of the heel.
-This compound is meant to protect against abrasion, particularly when it comes to heel striking.
+This compound protects against abrasion, particularly when it comes to heel striking.
 The scant use of rubber shaves off weight from the platform of the product, thus maintaining a lightweight experience.

 Ethylene-vinyl acetate (EVA) serves as the cushioning system of the Speed Breeze 2.
-The purpose of this material is to support the foot throughout the running session, maintaining a cushioned experience that the runner can enjoy.
+This material supports the foot throughout the running session, maintaining a cushioned experience that the runner can enjoy.
 Landing impact is also attenuated by this industry-standard piece.
-Series such as the Hoka One One Bondi utilize the EVA.
+Series such as the Hoka Bondi utilize the EVA.

 A sockliner made of MemoryTech foam is placed on top of the main midsole feature.
-The task of this add-on is to provide a soft surface for the underfoot.
-It can conform itself to the shape of the foot-pad, thus giving attention to the curves that are usually not addressed.
+This add-on provides a soft surface for the underfoot.
+It can conform itself to the shape of the footpad, thus giving attention to the curves that are usually not addressed.

-The front part of the Speed Breeze 2’s upper unit features an open-weave mesh to provide constant ventilation to the foot.
-It has a multilayered structure for durability, though visible breathing holes accentuate the purpose of bringing a cool and dry ride.
+The front part of the Speed Breeze 2’s upper unit features an open-weave mesh that provides constant ventilation to the foot.
+It has a multilayered structure for durability, though visible breathing holes are able to bring in a cool and dry ride.

 Running from the midfoot to the heel is a close-weave mesh.
 This fabric helps in holding the foot in place.